kerberos-io/deployment/README.microk8s.md

 ![Configure Vault](./assets/images/configure-vault.gif)

 - Navigate to the `Storage Providers` menu and select the (+ Add Storage Provider) button.
 A modal will appear where you can input the required details.
 After entering the information, click the "Verify" button to ensure the configuration is valid.
-Once you receive a "Configuration is valid and working" message, click the "Add Storage Provider" button to complete the process.
+Once you receive a "Configuration is valid and working" message, click the "Add Storage Provider" button to complete the process. **_(!You are advised to generate more complex access and secret key for Minio, this is just for demo purposes, do not use this in production)_**

   - Minio
     - Enabled: true